 Acceptable Solutions Performance Criteria A1 The use must not include habitable rooms.
-Use including habitable rooms of flooding must demonstrate tha to life and property is mitigated risk level in accordance with the assessment in E5.7. t the risk I to a low A2 Use must not be located in an area subject to a medium or high risk in accorance with the risk assesment in E5.7.
-2 Use must demonstrate that the life, property and the environm be mitigated to a low risk level accordance with the risk assess E5.7. ent will in
+P1 Use including habitable rooms subje flooding must demonstrate that the to life and property is mitigated to a risk level in accordance with the risk assessment in E5.7. risk Iow A2 Use must not be located in an area subject to a medium or high risk in accorance with the risk assesment in E5.7.
+P2 Use must demonstrate that the risk life, property and the environment w be mitigated to a low risk level in accordance with the risk assessment E5.7. vill